-The NCT1008 is designed to work with substrate transistors built into processors or with discrete transistors.
+The NCT218 is designed to work with substrate transistors built into processors or with discrete transistors.
 Substrate transistors are generally PNP types with the collector connected to the substrate.
 Discrete types are either PNP or NPN transistors connected as diodes (base-shorted to collector).
 If an NPN transistor is used, the collector and base are connected to D+ and the emitter to D-.
-If a PNP transistor is used, the collector and base are connected to D+.
+If a PNP transistor is used, the collector and base are connected to D- and the emitter to D+.